 I served a five-year term as Chair of the Nova Scotia Election Commission from 2009 to 2014.
 While I was appointed by Cabinet, like a judge I could only be removed by a resolution of the House of Assembly.
 During my term, I met monthly with senior representatives of the three political parties that had seats in the House of Assembly to grapple with many contentious issues including the registration and financing of political parties, merit-based appointments of local election officials, election finance rules and proposals to expand the way people vote during elections.
 These were complex and often difficult discussions.

-I have also been retained by municipal governments to handle sensitive and difficult matters involving disputes between and among municipal councillors.
+I have also been retained by municipal governments over the years to handle sensitive and difficult matters involving disputes between and among municipal councillors.
 I one situation I was asked to inquire into and report to Council on an allegation of violation of the Code of Conduct made by one councillor against another.
 I was retained by a different municipality to meet with Council informally to resolve a factional dispute between two groups of councillors that was preventing Council from functioning as it should.

 I bring these same advanced mediation and problem-solving skills to bear in the HR context, whether in a unionized or a non-union workplace, and no matter what the size of the operation is.